Wyoming as a corporate haven: LLCs

 Wyoming was the first U.S. state to enable the formation of Limited Liability Companies (LLCs) in 1977.
 The Internal Revenue Service (IRS) disputed the formation until 1988, when they agreed to allow LLCs to determine how they are taxed, either as a corporation or a partnership.
 The business formation category was eventually adopted by all US states.
 LLCs give the limited liability of owners similar to that of a corporation, as well as the lower tax obligations of a limited partnership.
 The US Treasury Department has stated that LLCs are uniquely vulnerable to being used as shell companies due to the protections offered to business owners.

 In 2009, the state discovered 5,700 companies registered using post office boxes.
 The laws were changed soon after to require registered agents to have a physical presence in the state.
 In 2010, Wyoming enacted the Wyoming Limited Liability Company Act, which brought enhanced privacy protections for LLC members and managers.
 This new legislation replaced the Original LLC Act with provisions allowing increased flexibility in operating agreements and increased privacy regarding member and manager information.

-Delaware, Nevada, and Wyoming are all popular formation states due to their business-friendly environments.
-Delaware is known for its favorable tax codes and corporate laws, while Nevada offers tax advantages despite higher administrative costs.
-Wyoming stands out for its low administrative fees and strong asset protection laws.